JanLahmann/RasQberry-Two/content/3d-model/hardware-assembly-guide.md

 ### Gluing all the pieces together

 Depending on whether you printed the components for the wall yourself, and the size of your 3D printer, you might have needed to print the various parts of the Wall in two parts or even more.
-If you printed all of the components in one part, you can skip this step and move on to the section titled Integrating the Raspberry Pi.
+If you printed all of the components in one part, you can skip this step and move on to the section titled `Setting up the Raspberry Pi`.
 For this guide, each major component of The Wall was split in two for easier printing.
 Once they finished printing, they were cleaned up of any remaining supports and stringing material.

 ![Figure 2](https://github.com/user-attachments/assets/e087c6cb-26de-49fa-8885-8734fb51734f)